Swales

 Swale Maintenance

 The Palm Coast Stormwater & Engineering Department performs ongoing maintenance to regrade swales each year to keep them operating properly.
 It is the responsibility of the property owner to maintain their swale and driveway culvert under Municipal Code 24-159.
-It is important that regular swale maintenance be performed by property owners in order to minimize flooding.
+It is important that regular swale maintenance be performed by property owners regularly in order to minimize flooding.
 Some standing water in a swale is expected.

 Swale Related Issues